Limerick in Black & White

 Images from my rambles around Limerick in the late 1980s and early 1990s.

-I've been archiving my old negatives which is very satisfying as it always bring back floods of memories.
-This particular assortment are from my time spent in Limerick between 1989 -1991.
+I'd been archiving my old negatives which was very satisfying as it always brings back floods of memories.
+This particular assortment is from my time spent in Limerick between 1989 -1991.

-I loved living in Limerick, it was as raw as Dundalk but it had a more relaxed and creative attitude about it.
-I was constantly inspired by its characters, streets and buildings and the dankness of my student accommodation.
+I loved living in Limerick, it was as raw as Dundalk, but it had a more relaxed and creative attitude about it.
+I found its characters, streets, buildings and dankness of my student accommodation inspiring in my own way.
 I lived on Lower Mount Street for a few years with a rent of €17.50 a week.
-It had no heating, various patterned wallpaper, manky carpets and rags for curtains but I loved it.
+It had no heating, variously patterned wallpaper, manky carpets and rags for curtains but I loved it.
 I did have the luxury of a portable black and white television with rabbit ears which I fiddled with to no avail.
-Some days it worked and some does it didn't.
-It seemed to depended the weather.
-A bit like me.
+Some days it worked, and sometimes it didn't.
+It seemed to depend on the weather — a bit like me.